MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/adoption-scenarios.md

 Reducing risks is a common goal for most companies.
 You might need:

 - A better way to provide/enforce information governance across your tenant.
-- To improve the system for classification of documents, emails and other forms of communication considered ‘records’ for projects.
+- To improve the system for classification of documents, emails and other forms of communication considered "records" for projects.
 - To audit receipts, contracts, and so on, to ensure compliance with company policies.
 - To ensure that projects have all the documentation required for compliance.